Anne of Austria: Later life

-Anne's regency formally ended in 1651, when Louis XIV was declared of legal majority at the age of thirteen.
+Anne's regency formally ended in 7th of September 1651, when Louis XIV was declared of legal majority at the age of thirteen.
+The Fronde thus gradually lost steam and ended in 1653, when Mazarin returned triumphantly from exile.
+From that time until his death, Mazarin was in charge of foreign and financial policy without the daily supervision of Anne, who was no longer regent after 1651.

 In 1659, the war with Spain ended with the Treaty of the Pyrenees.
 The following year, peace was cemented by the marriage of the young king to Anne's niece, the Spanish Habsburg princess Maria Theresa of Spain.
 In 1661, the same year as the death of Mazarin, an heir to the throne was born, Anne's first grandchild Louis.
 Many other children would follow, but all in the legitimate line would die except for Louis.
+Anne continued her role as the part of the government, managing the state affairs with Mazarin.

+Family portrait of Louis XIV by Jean Nocret.
+Queen Anne is present at the center.

-Anne had issues a lump and pain in her breast since 1663, but didn't receive treatment until October 1664 when she started appearing jaundiced.
+After the death of Mazarin in 1661, Anne started to withdraw herself from the politics and state administration and dedicated much of her time in palace and in the well being of the family, helping his son in the administration while also cherishing her new born grandchildren from both sons.
+Anne had a lump and pain in her breast since 1663, but didn't receive treatment until October 1664 when she started appearing jaundiced.
 Physician Antoine Vallot started treating her for breast cancer, which had spread to her liver and caused her jaundice.
 The medical knowledge at the time was that black bile was causing the cancer, so physicians treated her with bleedings, laxatives, lead, quicksilver poultice, astringents, and salves.
-After Vallot lanced open a tumor under her arm, she nearly passed but Anne was quoted by Françoise Bertaut de Motteville as saying "Death is so close that when I see the end of another day it seems to me a miracle which I had not expected".
-She retired to the convent of Val-de-Grâce and passed from her cancer on January 20th, 1666.
+After Vallot lanced open a tumor under her arm, she nearly died.
+Anne was quoted by Françoise Bertaut de Motteville as saying "Death is so close that when I see the end of another day it seems to me a miracle which I had not expected".
+She retired to the convent of Val-de-Grâce and died from her cancer on January 20th, 1666.